Customer case: Gilbert Technologies and Philips Engineering Solutions team up on medical device development

 He helped the project team uncover potential failure modes and provided insights into useful ways to improve the design to mitigate them.

 “Our goal was to make the device as foolproof as possible,” says Dekhuijzen.
 These patients have difficulty breathing in deeply, and might exhale or cough into the inhaler.
-Philips Innovations Services was a very experienced and professional partner who helped us consider all those aspects during the in-depth sessions.”
+Philips Engineering Services was a very experienced and professional partner who helped us consider all those aspects during the in-depth sessions.”

 Together we can achieve a truly meaningful advance